I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Backwards sevens (reverse sevens): Do these exactly like the sevens, but go in the opposite direction of the foot in front (ie. if your right foot is in front, go left).
 See SEVENS.

-Back23s (two-short-threes, short threes): See also FIGURE DANCE JUMPS, FIGURE DANCE THREES, SHORT THREES, TWO-SHORT-THREES.
+Back23s (two-short-threes, short threes): Either a backwards step, or a backwards jump.
+See also FIGURE DANCE JUMPS, FIGURE DANCE THREES, SHORT THREES, TWO-SHORT-THREES.

 Back trebles: TREBLES done with the back foot.
 The aim is to keep the back foot tightly crossed and behind the front foot and not to go too far out to the side.